MILBRU/Foundation/README.md

 * Atari VCS (1977): Released to compete with the VES; came with multiple controllers and a Combat cartridge; quickly outsold Fairchild and dominated the market.

 #### Conclusion
 **Atari Dominance:** Led the early 1980s market, but poor management and talent loss threatened quality.
+Showed consumers were becoming more discerning, not uninterested.

 ### Console Wars